• Skip to content

 Does intensive interaction help autistic children?

-Who practises intensive interaction?
+Who offers intensive interaction?

 Teachers and other professionals usually do intensive interaction at specialist schools and early childhood education services, but anyone can learn to do it.